Community wealth building: Preston Model

 The Preston Model is an approach to community wealth building pioneered by Preston City Council, Lancashire, England, and its partners, including Lancashire County Council, Lancashire Constabulary, the University of Central Lancashire, local colleges and a local housing provider.
 The model is a form of municipal socialism which utilises "anchor institutions", living wage expansion, community banking, public pension investment, worker ownership and municipal enterprise tied to a procurement strategy at the municipal level.
 Anchor institutions are mission-driven organisations committed to maintaining service in their local communities, such as councils, hospitals, universities, colleges and housing associations.

-It is based on projects developed in Cleveland, Ohio and Mondragon, Spain.
+It is based on projects developed in Cleveland, United States and Mondragon, Spain.
 Councillor Matthew Brown, originally Executive Member for Social Justice, Inclusion and Policy, played a key role in developing the model with his colleague Councillor Martyn Rawlinson, working in conjunction with the Centre for Local Economic Strategies.
 The first issue they tackled in 2012-2013 was to localise their procurement spend in Preston and the surrounding county of Lancashire.
 Former Shadow Chancellor of the Exchequer John McDonnell was a vocal supporter of the project during his time on the frontbenches.